ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

 - For decision reviewers:
   - Prefer to directly give suggestions how to change sentences.
   - General questions should be asked in the root of "Conversation" and not at vaguely related sentences in the review.
-  Small exceptions like backlinks from other decisions are okay, though.
 - Changes not changing the decision step or the direction of the decision are not decision PRs.
 - The person merging the decision PR must be someone other than the person that created the decision.
   There is no claim that decisions contain everything that was said.